l4zz3rj0d/2FA-BRUTE/README.md

 This script brute-forces a 4-digit password recovery code on a vulnerable password reset endpoint and identifies the valid code by analyzing server responses.

-Designed for authorized labs only (TryHackMe / CTF-style environments).
-If you run this on production, the universe will judge you silently.

 ## What YOU need to change